Leon Serafim

-Leon Angelo Serafim (born May 23, 1945) is an American academic.
-He is a Japanologist, linguistic historian and professor emeritus of the University of Hawaii.
+Leon Angelo Serafim (born May 23, 1945) is a retired American academic.
+He is a Japanologist, historical linguist, and professor emeritus of the University of Hawaiʻi at Mānoa.

-The widely accepted linguistics term "Japonic languages" was coined by Serafim to identify and characterise the Japanese which is spoken on the main islands of Japan and the Ryukyuan spoken on the island of Okinawa and the Ryukyu Islands.
+Serafim is credited with coining the term "Japonic languages", now widely accepted among linguists, to identify the language family of which Japanese and the Ryukyuan languages are members.

 Early life

-At the end of Serafim's studies at the University of California, Berkeley in 1968, he was awarded a B.A. in Oriental Languages.
-After further study at the University of Hawaii, he earned a master's degree in East Asian Languages in 1976.
+Serafim earned a B.A. in Oriental Languages at the University of California, Berkeley in 1968, followed by an M.A. in East Asian Languages at University of Hawaiʻi at Mānoa in 1976.
 His Ph.D. in Linguistics was conferred by Yale University in 1984.

 Career

-Serafim is a member of faculty of the Department of East Asian Languages and Literatures at the University of Hawaii.
-He is associated with the university's Centers for Japanese Studies.
+Serafim was a member of the faculty of the Department of East Asian Languages and Literatures at the University of Hawaiʻi at Mānoa for many years, and was associated with the University's Center for Japanese Studies.

 Serafim was the founding Director of the Center for Okinawan Studies.
 His on-going research investigates the relationship of changes in language, culture, and demography of the Ryukyus.